 - 24/7 support

-Another reason to consider Shopify as your CMS platform is because it’s built to scale.
-Plans start at $29 per month, and you can try it free for 14 days.
+Another reason to consider Shopify as your CMS platform is that it’s built to scale.
+Plans start at $39 per month, and you can try it free for 14 days.

-#4 – WordPress Review — The World’s Most Popular CMS
+#4 – WordPress — The World’s Most Popular CMS

-WordPress powers 38% of the Internet, making it the most popular content management system on the planet.
+WordPress powers 43.1% of the internet and 63.3% of all websites that use a content management system.
+This makes it the most popular content management system on the planet by a large margin.